SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

      - 0.9 (**+36%**)
      - 0.9 (**+25%**)

-It converged within 5 steps where each batch has a size of only 4 samples.
+It converged within 5 steps, with each batch containing only 4 samples.

-.. list-table:: Manual Prompt vs Optimized Prompt
+.. list-table:: Manual Prompt vs Optimized Prompt (gpt-3.5-turbo)
    :header-rows: 1
    :widths: 20 20